 Role-plays are practically guaranteed to come up in your medicine interview at Birmingham.
 Role play stations are some of the most challenging MMI stations, as they require you not only to demonstrate knowledge and insight but also skills and qualities.
 Not only that, most students find role plays hardest to prepare for.

 Make sure you dedicate time to practising role-plays with your friends and family until you get comfortable and confident performing them.
 Spending a few pounds on a couple sessions with a private tutor, just dedicated to practising role plays, may make a significant difference to your confidence and role-playing abilities.

 Know the GMC’s Good Medical Practise Guidelines Inside Out

-The NHS Constitution and GMC’s Good Medical Practice are not only a great insight into doctors’ work in the NHS but are also among advised pre-interview reading by Birmingham.
+The NHS Constitution and GMC’s Good Medical Practice are not only a great insight into doctors’ work in the NHS but are also among the pre-interview reading advised by Birmingham.

 The NHS Constitution outlines what the patients and staff working in the NHS can expect from the NHS and what the NHS expects in return.